limulus/tail-follow/README.md

 ## Synopsis

 If you are familiar with UNIX's `tail -f`, you have a good idea what this module does.
 It provides a `Readable` stream interface to a file that emits new data appended to the file in real time.
+It can even do the equivalent of `tail -F`, to survive log rotation.

 ## API